 The 80-20 rule plays a huge part in enterprise customer support.
 Over 80% of all customer queries stem from a 20% data set of questions.

 - Did my transaction clear?

-- How to I apply for a loan?
+- How do I apply for a loan?

 - What documents do I submit and where?

 These simple questions come in the thousands and wreak havoc on human-operated support systems.
-With a WhatsApp Chatbot for Banking however, you can automate these queries like below.
+With a WhatsApp Chatbot for Banking, however, you can automate these queries like the below.

 Rather than waiting on the support agent to reply back via call/ email, customers can have their queries answered immediately and delightfully.

 Suggested Reading: Customer Support Automation and Its Importance